Evolutionary developmental biology: Developmental bias

 Development in specific lineages can be biased either positively, towards a given trajectory or phenotype, or negatively, away from producing certain types of change; either may be absolute (the change is always or never produced) or relative.
 Evidence for any such direction in evolution is however hard to acquire and can also result from developmental constraints that limit diversification.
 For example, in the gastropods, the snail-type shell is always built as a tube that grows both in length and in diameter; selection has created a wide variety of shell shapes such as flat spirals, cowries and tall turret spirals within these constraints.
 Among the centipedes, the Lithobiomorpha always have 15 trunk segments as adults, probably the result of a developmental bias towards an odd number of trunk segments.
 Another centipede order, the Geophilomorpha, the number of segments varies in different species between 27 and 191, but the number is always odd, making this an absolute constraint; almost all the odd numbers in that range are occupied by one or another species.

 Ecological evolutionary developmental biology

-Ecological evolutionary developmental biology integrates research from developmental biology and ecology to examine their relationship with evolutionary theory.
+Ecological evolutionary developmental biology, informally known as eco-evo-devo, integrates research from developmental biology and ecology to examine their relationship with evolutionary theory.
 Researchers study concepts and mechanisms such as developmental plasticity, epigenetic inheritance, genetic assimilation, niche construction and symbiosis.